godarklight/concorde/ReadmeConcorde-jbsim.txt

 ------
 - see Sounds/Concorde-real-sound.xml to install real Concorde sounds.
-- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true; to see the text of callouts, press "shift-ctrl-R" (saved on exit in aircraft-data).
+- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true.
+- to disable text display of callouts, press "shift-F12" (saved on exit in aircraft-data).

 Frame rate
 ----------